BrookTsui/BrookTsui.github.io/_pages/research.md

 In hindsight, I have learned a lot from this subject, which has led me into the palace of theoretical physics.
 I appreciate all of it in terms of this.
 However, this has also exposed my problems then, like being afraid to confer with the mentor when I found he was wrong, lacking the ability to information retrieving that I should find the Jacobson's paper, and giving up easily and attributing all blame to the pandemic.
 The narrow knowledge of general relativity that only does the Schwarzschild BH come to me when think BHs also made me oblivious of a broad picture, including the causal structure, *etc.*

 I hope this not successful starting could be my toll ticking once I am on the verge of relapsing.

-The true value of a person is determined, first of all, by the extent to which and in what sense he is liberated from the self.

 ---